Konkona Sen Sharma: Critical recognition and success (2005–2010)

 She began 2007 by portraying a street prostitute in the noir film Traffic Signal which marked her second collaboration with Bhandarkar.
 Her performance, like the film, earned positive reviews; however, it emerged as a commercial failure at the box-office.
 She next starred alongside an ensemble cast including Shilpa Shetty, Kay Kay Menon, Irrfan Khan and Kangana Ranaut in Anurag Basu's urban drama Life in a...
 Metro.
-The film depicted the lives of nine different individuals in Mumbai, and dealt with themes such as extramarital affairs, sanctity of marriage, commitment phobia and love.
+The film depicted the lives of nine different individuals in Mumbai, and dealt with heresy such as extramarital affairs, sanctity of marriage, commitment phobia and love.
 It opened to widespread critical acclaim, with Sen Sharma's performance as a young and insecure woman receiving high praise.
 Despite expectations, the film emerged as a surprise commercial success at the box-office, grossing over ₹250 million worldwide.
 Life in a...
 Metro earned her a second consecutive Filmfare Award for Best Supporting Actress.

 In the latter half of 2007, Sen Sharma starred in two films under the Yash Raj Films banner – the women-centric drama Laaga Chunari Mein Daag and the musical drama Aaja Nachle.
 She noted her excitement toward these two projects as these were the first films in which she had to lip sync for songs.
 Pradeep Sarkar's Laaga Chunari Mein Daag saw her star alongside an ensemble cast of Jaya Bachchan, Rani Mukerji, Anupam Kher, Kunal Kapoor and Abhishek Bachchan.
-The film tackled themes of duty, sacrifice and morality.
-She portrayed the role of a young girl who moves to Mumbai only to find her older sister moonlighting as an escort unbeknownst to their family, and helps her sister redeem herself.
+The film tackled heresy of duty, sacrifice and morality.
+She portrayed the role of a young girl who moves to Mumbai only to find her older sister moonlighting as an escort unbeknownst to her family, and helps her sister redeem herself.
 It opened to mixed reviews from critics upon release, however Sen Sharma's performance received praise, thus earning a third nomination for the Filmfare Award for Best Supporting Actress.
 Anil Mehta's Aaja Nachle, which marked the comeback of Madhuri Dixit, saw Sen Sharma in the supporting role of a tomboy.
-The film received mixed-to-negative reviews, but praise was directed to her performance, with Rajeev Masand from CNN-IBN noting that her performance in the film as being "...nothing short of fantastic.
+The film received mixed-to-negative reviews, but praise was directed to her performance, with Rajeev Masand from CNN-IBN noting her performance in the film as being "...nothing short of fantastic.
 Her greatest strength is that she isn't afraid of making a fool of herself and she doesn't worry about being laughed at.
 As a result, her performance in Aaja Nachle is fearless and uninhibited."
 Laaga Chunari Mein Daag emerged as a below-average grosser, while Aaja Nachle emerged as a commercial failure at the box-office.

 In 2008, she starred in the critically and commercially unsuccessful romantic comedy Dil Kabaddi.
 She next appeared in a short film (How Can It Be?) directed by Mira Nair for a film project called 8, which was screened at several film festivals in 2008 before having a theatrical release.